GfSE/SpecIF/documentation/06_SpecIF_Model-Integration_Guide.md

 ### Statements

 At present, the following statements are derived from BPMN diagrams, where the _statement terms_ (_predicates_) are highlighted in _italics_:
+- diagram _SpecIF:shows_ model-element
+- task _SpecIF:reads_ data
+- task _SpecIF:writes_ data
+- ...

+Where:
+- 'model-element' is one of ['FMC:Actor', 'FMC:State', 'FMC:Event']
+- 'task' is ..
+- 'data' is one of []

 _{ToDo}_

 ### Example